Harphies/my-webiste/src/pages/post_27/index.md

 - <a href=""> Replicate OpenAI DALLE and CLIP </a>

-<p>Replicate with Pytrch the OpenAI Text to Image transformer model and CLIP for generation evaluation </p>
+<p>Replicate with Pytorch the OpenAI Text to Image transformer model and CLIP for generation evaluation </p>